The Teaching

 The Courtroom

-Read that again carefully.
+Pause on that for a moment.
 The Father is standing in His own courtroom.
-And He is not judging humans.
+He is not judging humans.
 He is judging gods.
-The Hebrew word here is elohim, the same word used for the "sons of God" throughout the Old Testament.
-This is a scene from the heavenly council.
-The Father has convened His administration, and He is about to issue a verdict.
+The Hebrew word is elohim, the same word used elsewhere for the sons of God in His heavenly council.
+This is the administration.
+The Father has called His staff to account.

 The Charges

-They did the opposite.
-They showed partiality to the wicked.
-They let the poor be crushed.
+They sided with the wicked.
+They let the poor be devoured.
 They ignored the fatherless.
-They allowed chaos and injustice to spread across the earth.
 And worst of all, they accepted worship that belonged to the Father alone, setting themselves up as the gods of their territories.

-Verse 5 summarizes the result of their failure: "The 'gods' know nothing, they understand nothing.
+Verse 5 names the result.
+"The 'gods' know nothing, they understand nothing.
 They walk about in darkness; all the foundations of the earth are shaken."

 The Sentence

-Now here is where the passage becomes impossible to explain if the defendants are just human judges.
+This is where the passage becomes impossible to read as if the defendants were ordinary humans.

-If these are human beings, the sentence makes no sense.
-Telling a mortal man "you will die like a mortal" is not a punishment.
+If the defendants are men, the sentence is meaningless.
+Telling a mortal man he will die like a mortal is not a punishment.
 It is a biological fact.
-It carries no weight.
 It is not a verdict.
 It is a weather report.

-But if these are immortal spiritual beings, divine council members who by nature do not die, then the sentence is catastrophic.
-The Father is stripping them of their immortality.
-He is revoking their divine status.
-He is telling beings who were created to live forever: because you failed your assignment, because you crushed the nations instead of serving them, because you stole worship from Me, you will lose everything.
+But if the defendants are immortal spiritual beings, council members who were never meant to die, then the sentence is catastrophic.
+The Father strips them of their tenure.
+He revokes their immortality.
+He tells beings created to live forever: because you crushed the nations instead of serving them, because you stole worship from Me, you will lose everything.
 You will die like men.
 You will fall like any common ruler.

-But here is the problem.
-A sentence is just words until someone carries it out.
-A verdict needs an executor.
+But here is the difficulty.
+A verdict is just words until someone enforces it.
 The rogue gods still held their territories.
 The nations were still occupied.
 The poor were still being crushed.
-The judgment had been declared, but it had not been enforced.
+The sentence had been declared.
+It had not been carried out.

-The entire Old Testament after Psalm 82 is the story of waiting for the executor to arrive.
+The rest of the Old Testament after Psalm 82 is the story of waiting for the One who would carry out the sentence.

 What This Means for Us

-It comforts because it tells us the Father sees injustice and He does not let it stand.
-Every rogue power, spiritual or human, will answer for what they have done.
-The chaos of the world is not evidence that the Father is absent or unconcerned.
+It should comfort, because it tells us the Father sees injustice and refuses to let it stand.
+The chaos of the world is not evidence that He is asleep or absent.
 It is evidence that a sentence has been issued and is being carried out.
-The Father is not asleep.
-He is working.
+The Father is working.

 Key Concepts

-The Charges: The rogue gods are charged with injustice, neglect of the poor and fatherless, partiality to the wicked, and accepting worship that belongs to the Father.
+The Charges.
+Injustice.
+Partiality to the wicked.
+Neglect of the poor.
+Failure to defend the fatherless.
+And accepting worship that belonged to the Father alone.
 They failed every part of their assignment.

-The Need for an Executor: The verdict was issued, but it needed to be enforced.
-The nations were still occupied.
-The rogue gods still held their territories.
-The entire Old Testament after this point is the story of waiting for the one who would carry out the sentence.
-That one is Jesus.
+The Need for an Executor.
+The verdict was declared.
+It still had to be carried out.
+The rest of the Old Testament is the story of a sentence waiting for the One who would enforce it.
+That One is Jesus.

 Family Discussion Questions